 The range of alternate postulates shows CO2 affecting in the range of ~2% – ~20%.
 Of these a median value of ~10% is agreed between Lindzen, (as published by the IPCC) and other sceptic academics such as Plimer, Carter, Ball and Archibald.
 Even lower values are quotes down to ~2% (Salby), whereas other IPCC quoted values give CO2 a significance of up to ~21%.

-In alarmist terms of course, a CO2 concentration reaching 1000 ppmv would be considered as beyond catastrophic even though at a maximum it might only give rise to a temperature increase of ~0.49°C according to the median case.
+In alarmist terms of course, a CO2 concentration reaching 1000 ppmv would be considered to be beyond catastrophic even though at a maximum it might only give rise to a temperature increase of ~0.49°C according to the median case.

 The concomitant effect of the higher levels of warming from atmospheric CO2 that have been postulated is that the proportion of the total ~33°C then attributable the water vapour and clouds in the atmosphere is displaced so as to be unrealistically even down to 79%.